General criteria for the study of quasi-stationarity: Main Results

-We end this section with the study of the $Q$-process and its ergodicity properties under Condition~(E).
+We consider now the $Q$-process and its ergodicity properties under Condition~(E).
 In the next result, proved in Section~\ref{sec:pf-thm-Q-proc}, $\Omega=E^{\Z_+}$ is the canonical state space of Markov chains on $E$ and $({\cal F}_n)_{n\in\Z_+}$ is the associated canonical filtration.
+We emphasize that the constant $\alpha$ may differ from the one in Theorem~\ref{thm:main}.
+In the following result, we define

 \begin{thm} Condition~(E) implies the following properties. \begin{description} \item[\textmd{(i) Existence of the $Q$-process.}] There exists a family $(\QQ_x)_{x\in E'}$ of probability measures on $\Omega$ defined by